OLE DB Destination

 To learn more about fast load options, see BULK INSERT (Transact-SQL).

 You can log the calls that the OLE DB destination makes to external data providers.
 You can use this logging capability to troubleshoot the saving of data to external data sources that the OLE DB destination performs.
 To log the calls that the OLE DB destination makes to external data providers, enable package logging and select the Diagnostic event at the package level.
-For more information, see Troubleshooting Package Execution.
+For more information, see Troubleshooting Tools for Package Execution.

 You can set properties through SSIS Designer or programmatically.